Beyond the Black Box: How Agentic Architectures Unlock Truly General Robotics

 The skill library is therefore self-expanding: every new composition can be another building block.

 We apply these principles of modularity and extensibility to have GRID play robot chess: combining board state recognition, grasping, motion planning, and reasoning into a closed loop.
-Unlike foundation models such as vision-language-action models which take significant effort to extend and finetune for a new task, an agentic system can simply encode new tools and compose them into behavior.
+Unlike foundation models such as vision-language-action models which take significant effort to extend and fine-tune for a new task, an agentic system can simply encode new tools and compose them into behavior.

 One architecture spans every robot